runonbitcoin/walleteering/guide/03-owner.md

 * Ensure your wallet generates unique owners for each app with tests
 * Document your wallet adapter's security model and threats
-* Read about Locks in the Run documentation
+* Read about Locks in the RUN documentation
 * Look at the owner implementation in the demo project